12 Biggest Content Marketing Challenges in 2019

 Great content takes a lot of hard work and time to create.
-At the Digiday Content Marketing Summit in Austin last month, marketers got together to share some of the biggest content marketing challenges their companies or agencies are currently facing.
+At the various inbound marketing and SEO summits every month, marketers get together to share some of the biggest content marketing challenges their companies or agencies are currently facing.

-The major themes that emerged included tying content marketing efforts to business value, limited resources and internal tensions that hinder the content production process.
-Let’s take a closer look at 12 of the biggest challenges that are keeping marketers up at night.
+The major themes that emerge include tying content marketing efforts to business value, limited resources and internal tensions that hinder the content production process.
+Let’s take a closer look at some of the biggest challenges that are keeping marketers up at night.

 Many marketers are struggling to show the ROI of their content marketing efforts.
 Marketers from the agency side, for example, shared that some of their clients are wanting to know how many conversions can be attributed to a specific piece of content or channel.
 Often times these are brands whose digital conversion paths cannot be tracked or analyzed.